Omnia Card vs Roma pass: Which is the best Vatican pass?

-Since the majority of visitors to the Vatican will also check out some of Rome’s great attractions, a city pass is usually a fantastic option!
-If you are looking to get organised check out our guide to make your bookings as easy as possible.
+Since the majority of visitors to the Vatican will also check out some of Rome’s great attractions, a Roma Pass is usually a fantastic option!
+If you are looking to get organized check out our guide to make your bookings as easy as possible.

 First thing’s first – if you are visiting just the Vatican when in Rome then the Omnia Card or Rome City Pass may not be for you.
 This applies to those on a cruise who may only be stopping off for one day.
 For those with an airport layover who have time to see just one attraction it may also not be the pass for you.